innolitics/rdm/rdm/init_files/documents/note_about_missing_requirements.md

 This document lists IEC62304 regulatory requirements that aren't addressed by the other documents in this folder.

-It is a record of items that must be handled elsewhere to be IEC62304 compliant.It isn't meant to be given to regulatory bodies, and can be deleted if it is no longer used.
+It is a record of items that must be handled elsewhere to be IEC62304 compliant.
+It isn't meant to be given to regulatory bodies, and can be deleted if it is no longer used.

 # Scope